Water and land

 Freshwater resilience

-We are supporting intergenerational, multistakeholder catchment-based projects which restore freshwater environments, build community support and enable implementation of the Essential Freshwater Package.
+We are supporting intergenerational, multistakeholder catchment-based projects which build community support and restore freshwater environments.

 Target 11.1: Deliver work programmes for catchment-based partnership projects, with progress reported through the governance structures in place.

-Result: In all catchment-based partnership programmes (Te Mōkihi/Mackenzie Alignment, Whaka-Ora Healthy Harbour/Lyttelton Harbour, and Whakaora Te Waihora/Lake Ellesmere), we worked towards the goal of being a Treaty partner of excellence, by delivering operational programmes in partnership with ngā rūnanga and others; implementing annual work plans and budgets, and submitting progress reports through their respective governance structures.
+Result: All catchment-based partnership programmes (Whaka-Ora Healthy Harbour for Whakaraupō/Lyttelton Harbour, Te Mōkihi for Te Manahuna/Mackenzie Basin, and Whakaora Whakaora Te Waihora/Lake Ellesmere) worked towards the goal of being a Treaty partner of excellence, delivered operational programmes in partnership with ngā Rūnanga and others; implemented their respective annual work plans and budgets; and, submitting progress reports through their respective co-governance structures.

 Achieved